This booklet is published with permission of the authors.

 Valentine’s Day has an ancient past rooted deep in paganism, mythology, heathen ritual, and fairy tale.
 It is an idolatrous celebration that condones depravity and offers a cheap imitation of true love.
 The Eternal God does not approve of this practice, He condemns it!
 We must use the Word of God to separate the evil from the good and only practice that which is good.
 Our Lord cries out to us stating:

 No true Christian should partake of Valentine’s Day.
 We must not only forsake the worship of false gods, but their holidays passed down for generations.
-If we desire to follow Jesus Christ then we must stop our observance of this day and come out of the apostate system that condones these practices.
+If we desire to follow Christ then we must stop our observance of this day and come out of the apostate system that condones these practices.
 We must worship God in spirit and truth; not myth and fairy tale.
 The answer is clear—the choice is ours.